Skip to main content

 Creativity is key to any successful social commerce strategy.

 Being creative in your social media marketing tactics and digital merchandising allows your business to create great online shopping experiences for your customers.
-Don’t be afraid to dig into the full range of social commerce features that many of the major social platforms offer, including emerging or experimental features.
+Don’t be afraid to explore the full range of social commerce features that many of the major social platforms offer, including emerging or experimental features.

 Use Mailchimp to build your social commerce strategy